Sage/carbon/guides/01_building_views.md

 Carbon provides modular, re-useable components written with [React](https://facebook.github.io/react/) Javascript library.
 Carbon components are platform agnostic and can be used with any backend - the only requirement is that data be passed in the JSON format.
 Carbon also utilizes the [Flux](https://facebook.github.io/flux/docs/overview.html) pattern to organize data flow within the view.

 In this guide, we will walk through building a Carbon view within the context of a Rails application.
-We will indicate Rails/Ruby specific logic using the Rails logo:

 If you're familiar with ES5 Javascript, you may find some of our syntax odd.
 We're not crazy, we're just using [ES6 syntax](https://babeljs.io/docs/learn-es2015/).
 This is transpiled into ES5 using a Babel transform for use in all browsers before compilation.